frothkoetter/cdw/CDW Workshops - Hands on Lab - Analyze Stored Data.md

 ## Lab 1 - Create Database
 *Do all these steps as the* **“db\_user001”..”db\_user020”** *unless otherwise noted.*

-Navigate to Data Warehouse, then Virtual Warehouse and open the SQL Authoring tool DAS or HUE.
+Navigate to Data Warehouse, then Virtual Warehouse and open the SQL HUE Authoring tool.

 Create new database for your user to be used, or use one that is already created for you.

 ```sql